 Mi Shebeirach (Prayers for Healing)

 Praying for those in need of healing (mi shebeirach) is a part of every service when the Torah is read.
 It is our custom to pause during this prayer to allow members to recite names privately.
 Our makri (leader of the Torah reading service) has a list of names, maintained by our Ritual Director, that is read aloud on Shabbat, Festival and High Holy Day morning services.
 It is read privately by the makri on weekday mornings and Shabbat afternoons.
-Should you wish to have a name added to the Synagogue list, contact our Ritual Director, Mark Stadler, at firstname.lastname@example.org or (847) 432-8900 x223.
+Should you wish to have a name added to the Synagogue list, contact our Ritual Director, Jenna Greenberg, at firstname.lastname@example.org or (847) 432-8900 x223.

 When the Torah is read on weekday mornings and on Shabbat afternoons, individuals observing Yahrzeit have the opportunity to have memorial prayers for the deceased (E-l Malei Rachamim) recited by the makri.
 If you are observing Yahrzeit and wish to have an Aliyah (being called up to the Torah), try to arrive early to services and let one of our clergy know, and we will do our best to accommodate you.